lwjglgamedev/lwjglbook-bookcontents-leg/chapter17/chapter17.md

 ![Surface Normals](surface_normals.png)

 If we could change the normals for each fragment of the surface we could model surface imperfections to render them in a more realistic way.
+This is shown in the next figure.

 ![Fragment Normals](fragment_normals.png)